100 Notable alumni of

 -

-María Cristina Cifuentes Cuencas is a former Spanish politician from the People's Party.
+María Cristina Cifuentes Cuencas is a former Spanish politician of the People's Party.
 She was the President of the Community of Madrid from 24 June 2015 to her 25 April 2018 resignation.
 From 16 January 2012 to 13 April 2015, she served as the Government Delegate in the Community of Madrid.

 -